justfoolingaround/animdl/readme.md

 - [Twist](https://www.twist.moe/) does not have a good search mechanism.
 (One Piece is not available but the above link will work.)
 - [AnimePahe](https://www.animepahe.com/)'s search ajax cannot resolve Anime if the query string is less than 4 characters.

+#### 9Anime not working?

+If 9Anime is not working, it's probably because a captcha has appeared at the site, just go [here](https://9anime.to/ajax/anime/servers?id=ov8) and solve the captcha!

 ### Supported Site(s)

 | Website | Available Qualities | Status | Streamable | Downloadable |